Dear International Students,

 Students must be careful to abide by all regulations to maintain their F-1 status.
 International students must provide the GTU with a copy of the passport upon arrival, and current address information at all times.
 International students can only work on campus.
 Students are not to work in any capacity off campus, unless authorized for Curricular Practical Training (CPT).

-The Dean of Students coordinates a proofreading program for students writing research papers in the course work stage of the doctoral program.
+The Director of Student Life coordinates a proofreading program for students writing research papers in the course work stage of the doctoral program.
 The proofreaders are current students who are paid for their service.

 There are co-working groups for students wanting peer support, particularly during the comprehensive exam and dissertation writing stages.